Does my child need to already speak Spanish to attend Chiqui Social?

 What’s the difference between the morning and afternoon sessions?

-Both sessions cover the same curriculum, use the same themes, and have the same teachers.
-However, the afternoon classes tend towards slightly older 3s in the 3/4s.
-In addition, mornings are stressful for many families, and some parents appreciate a more leisurely start to their day.
+Both sessions cover the same curriculum, use the same concepts, and have the same teachers.
+However, the afternoon classes tend towards slightly older 3s and 4’s who no longer nap.
+In addition, mornings are stressful for some families, and some parents appreciate a more leisurely start to their day.
 Other families prefer the three-day-per-week afternoon schedule, while the five-day morning schedule offers more consistency and Spanish language exposure.

 How do you handle separation and the transition to school?